(This page is entirely devoted to translations

 in World Literature Today

 Volume 71 No. 3 Summer 1997 pages 534 - 540

 No. 42, Spring 1997

 in the review Modern Poetry in Translation (King's College, London)

 Literature in Translation

 of Korean Poetry

 in Language, Culture and Translation: Issues in the Translation of Modern Korean Literature.
 Centre for Korean Studies, School of East Asian Studies, Universiy of Sheffield.
 1999.

-13. The Poetry of Shin Kyong-Nim
+Poetry of Shin Kyong-Nim

 in Transactions of the Royal Asiatic Society, Korea Branch, 1999.